davidgyoung/beacon-calibration-sample-code/README.md

 ## Why caliberate?

-Calibrating a beacon after installation allows receivers (typically mobile apps) to make more accurate distnace estimates.
+Calibrating a beacon after installation allows receivers (typically mobile apps) to make more accurate distance estimates.
+(Read more about how distance estimates work in my blog post [here](http://www.davidgyoungtech.com/2020/05/15/how-far-can-you-go)).

 ## When should you calibrate?